eyereasoner/eye/documentation/blogic.md

 # RDF Surfaces aka BLOGIC

-> [!NOTE]
-> This is experimental work available in branch https://github.com/eyereasoner/eye/tree/blogic

-The EYE reasoner provides an implementation of [RDF Surfaces](https://github.com/w3c-cg/rdfsurfaces), a sublanguage of Notation3 to express a revised RDF logic as envisoned by Pat Hayes in this  2009 ISWC Invited Talk: [BLOGIC](https://www.slideshare.net/PatHayes/blogic-iswc-2009-invited-talk).
+The EYE reasoner provides an implementation of [RDF Surfaces](https://github.com/w3c-cg/rdfsurfaces), a sublanguage of Notation3 to express a revised RDF logic as envisoned by Pat Hayes in his 2009 ISWC Invited Talk: [BLOGIC](https://www.slideshare.net/PatHayes/blogic-iswc-2009-invited-talk).

 RDF Surfaces provides the capabilities to: